-- 1. Include with Application Form: - a. a non-refundable application fee of \$50.
-Payment can be made by cheque payable to Millar College of the Bible, PayPal, or e-Transfer sent to finance@millarcollege.ca. - b. a recent head-and-shoulders colour photograph of yourself. - c. a 300-400 word summary of your conversion and Christian growth, family life, present occupation, and expectations and goals for your educational experience at Millar. - d. your most recent transcript(s) (high school or college) or a home study portfolio, which includes: - an English paper or History project or Social Studies project. - a Mathematics or Science examination. - 2.
+- 1. Include with Application Form: - a. a non-refundable application fee of \$50. - b. a recent head-and-shoulders colour photograph of yourself. - c. a 300-400 word summary of your conversion and Christian growth, family life, present occupation, and expectations and goals for your educational experience at Millar. - d. your most recent transcript(s) (high school or college) or a home study portfolio, which includes: - an English paper or History project or Social Studies project. - a Mathematics or Science examination. - 2.
 Have suitable individuals complete Reference Forms: - a. one reference from your pastor, youth pastor, or Christian leader who is not a relative. - b. one reference from an adult Christian friend who is not a relative, is 21 years of age or older, and is not a current student.